Hampus Ericsson: 2020

-After his cameo in a round of the 2019 Porsche Carrera Cup Scandinavia that included 1997 Formula One World Champion Jacques Villeneuve and Prince Carl Philip, Duke of Värmland, he moved away from single-seaters and into GT3 racing in the form of the Porsche Carrera Cup Scandinavia for the 2020 season.
+After his cameo in a round of the 2019 Porsche Carrera Cup Scandinavia that included 1997 Formula One World Champion Jacques Villeneuve and Prince Carl Philip, Duke of Värmland, Ericsson moved away from single-seaters and into GT3 racing in the form of the Porsche Carrera Cup Scandinavia for the 2020 season.

-He joined the Porsche Carrera Cup Scandinavia Driver Development Programme and raced for Mtech Competition, where he achieved one podium throughout the season at Karlskoga Motorstadion.
+Ericsson joined the Porsche Carrera Cup Scandinavia Driver Development Programme and raced for Mtech Competition, where he achieved one podium throughout the season at Karlskoga Motorstadion.
 He finished 5th in the championship with 133 points.

 2021

 Ericsson would switch to Fragus Motorsport for the 2021 season.
 He got his first two podiums on the season at Anderstorp Raceway and got his first win in the second race of the third round at Falkenbergs Motorbana.
 He continued his winning streak by winning both races at Karlskoga Motorstadion, where he also got his maiden pole position in racing in the first race.
 At Rudskogen, the only round not held in Sweden with the track being located in Norway, Ericsson's winning streak was broken but he still got a podium in all three races.
 The final round of the season was at Mantorp Park, where Ericsson ended the year with another podium.
 He finished the season runner-up to the title with three wins, one pole position, two fastest laps, nine podiums and 237 points.
-At the seasons end he was selected to take part in the Porsche Motorsport Junior Programme Shoot-out.
+At the season's end he was selected to take part in the Porsche Motorsport Junior Programme Shoot-out.